i10416/terraform-provider-piano/docs/data-sources/resource.md

 page_title: "piano_resource Data Source - piano"
 subcategory: ""
 description: |-
   Resource data source.
-This data source is used to get the resource details.
+Resources are fundamental concept used to control access to content you’re gating (e.g. an article, a movie, a blog post, a pdf, access to a forum, access to premium site content, etc.) in piano.io.
 ---

 # piano_resource (Data Source)

 Resource data source.
-This data source is used to get the resource details.
+Resources are fundamental concept used to control access to content you’re gating (e.g. an article, a movie, a blog post, a pdf, access to a forum, access to premium site content, etc.) in piano.io.